Tying the Knot

-Family and close friends gathered from all over the world at this small intimate, beautifully styled vintage inspired theme wedding, to witness the bride and groom taking their vowels in Brook Chapel, Bishops Diocesan College.
+Family and close friends gathered from all over the world at this small intimate, beautifully styled vintage inspired theme wedding.
+The gathered witnessed the bride and groom taking their vowels in Brook Chapel, Bishops Diocesan College.

-In the early hours of the morning when my feet ached in my Jimmy Choo’s and my body needed sleep.
-I crept into bed and slept soundly in my B-hive.
-I was not about to put a comb through it, it could wait tilll morning.
+In the early hours of the morning when my feet ached in my Jimmy Choo’s and my B-Hive was still standing, it was time to head home.
+I crept into bed and slept soundly after an intense hive of activity.
+One thing I was not going to do….. put a comb through my B-Hive, it could wait tilll morning.

 Photos by Greyham Abbott